List of actors with more than one Academy Award nomination in the acting categories

 Thelma Ritter has a record six best supporting actress nominations, albeit without a win.
 The only women to have won two Oscars in the supporting actress category are Shelley Winters and Dianne Wiest.
 The seven women to have won in both the lead and supporting actress categories are Bergman, Streep, Helen Hayes, Maggie Smith, Jessica Lange, Cate Blanchett, and Renée Zellweger.

 Jack Nicholson is the most nominated male performer in the acting categories with eight for best actor and four for best supporting actor, for a total of twelve nominations and three wins.
 The record for most best actor nominations is nine, for both Spencer Tracy and Laurence Olivier.
 With Olivier's one additional supporting actor nod, his total is ten, ranking him secondmost.
 Along with Tracy, Al Pacino and Paul Newman are among the most nominated overall actors, with nine each.
 Seven actors have each received four best supporting actor nominations.
-The six men to have won in both the lead and supporting actor categories are Jack Lemmon, Robert De Niro, Nicholson, Gene Hackman, Kevin Spacey, and Denzel Washington.
+The seven men to have won in both the lead and supporting actor categories are Jack Lemmon, Robert De Niro, Nicholson, Gene Hackman, Kevin Spacey, Denzel Washington, and Sean Penn.

 Peter O'Toole and Glenn Close jointly hold the record for most nominations in the acting categories without a win, with eight; followed by Richard Burton with seven; and Deborah Kerr, Ritter, and Amy Adams with six.
-Both O'Toole and Kerr did receive the Academy Honorary Award.
+O'Toole, Close, and Kerr did receive the Academy Honorary Award.